William Howard Taft: General election campaign

-Taft upset some progressives by choosing Hitchcock as Chairman of the Republican National Committee (RNC), placing him in charge of the presidential campaign.
+Taft upset some progressives by choosing Frank Harris Hitchcock as chairman of the Republican National Committee (RNC), placing him in charge of the presidential campaign.
 Hitchcock was quick to bring in men closely allied with big business.
 Taft took an August vacation in Hot Springs, Virginia, where he irritated political advisors by spending more time on golf than strategy.
 After seeing a newspaper photo of Taft taking a large swing at a golf ball, Roosevelt warned him against candid shots.

 Roosevelt, frustrated by his own relative inaction, showered Taft with advice, fearing that the electorate would not appreciate Taft's qualities, and that Bryan would win.
 Roosevelt's supporters spread rumors that the president was in effect running Taft's campaign.
 This annoyed Nellie Taft, who never trusted the Roosevelts.
 Nevertheless, Roosevelt supported the Republican nominee with such enthusiasm that humorists suggested "TAFT" stood for "Take advice from Theodore".

 Bryan urged a system of bank guarantees, so that depositors could be repaid if banks failed, but Taft opposed this, offering a postal savings system instead.
 The issue of prohibition of alcohol entered the campaign when in mid-September, Carrie Nation called on Taft and demanded to know his views.
 Taft and Roosevelt had agreed the party platform would take no position on the matter, and Nation left indignant, to allege that Taft was irreligious and against temperance.
 Taft, at Roosevelt's advice, ignored the issue.

 In the end, Taft won by a comfortable margin.
 Taft defeated Bryan by 321 electoral votes to 162; however, he garnered just 51.6 percent of the popular vote.
 Nellie Taft said regarding the campaign, "There was nothing to criticize, except his not knowing or caring about the way the game of politics is played."
 Longtime White House usher Ike Hoover recalled that Taft came often to see Roosevelt during the campaign, but seldom between the election and Inauguration Day, March 4, 1909.

+On February 18, 1909, after his election but before his inauguration, Taft was recognized as a Mason at sight at the Scottish Rite Cathedral in Cincinnati.